How to Get Your Lovable Site Indexed on Google

 Why it matters:

-Internal links are one of Google’s biggest discovery mechanisms.
+Internal links are one of Google's biggest discovery mechanisms.
 A perfect sitemap helps, but crawlable navigation links still matter.
+This is a React ecosystem problem broadly — it's easy to build navigation that works beautifully for users but is invisible to Googlebot because the links are JavaScript click handlers rather than actual anchor tags.

 Step 9 — Still not indexing fast?
 Consider prerendering (dynamic rendering)